10up/headstartwp/docs/documentation/06-WordPress Integration/multisite.md

 # Multisite

-10up's headless framework has built-in support for WordPress multisite via the `sites` property in the `headless.config.js` file.
+HeadstartWP has built-in support for WordPress multisite via the `sites` property in the `headless.config.js` file.
 This transforms the Next.js app into a multi-tenant app.

 The `sites` option allows specifying as many sites you want to connect to your app.
 Each site must have a `sourceUrl` and a `hostUrl`.
 The `hostUrl` will be used to match the current site and `sourceUrl` indicates where content should be sourced from.